piotrsoltysiak/todo-list-clean-arch/README.md

 ### Architecture overview

-![Architecture overview](docs/images/overview.png)

-The single, most important rule of the clean architecture is [the dependency rule](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html):
+The single, most important principle of clean architecture is [the dependency rule](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html):

  >Source code dependencies can only point inwards.
 Nothing in an inner circle can know anything at all about something in an outer circle.
-In particular, the name of something declared in an outer circle must not be mentioned by the code in the an inner circle.
-That includes, functions, classes. variables, or any other named software entity.
+In particular, the name of something declared in an outer circle must not be mentioned by the code in the inner circle.
+That includes functions, classes. variables, or any other named software entity.

+![Architecture overview](docs/images/overview.png)

+It's easy to memorize the rule if we think about the architectural model as build not with circles, but as a tower of pucks.
+You should be able to use elements from higher "puck" any other tower without changing the puck.

+Translating it into code - you should be able to reuse domain objects in any use case without changing its code and it should give the same effect.
+You should be able to trigger the use case from multiple inputs (inbound adapters) and get the same results.
+And so on.

+The number of circles may vary, depending on the needs.

-In proposed approach, there are four circles.
+In this project I've decided to go with the most common approach, consisting of four circles.
 Starting from the higher, most inner one:

 #### Domain

 The domain layer encapsulates the business logic, rules and processes.

-This is the place where all the tactical DDD building blocks belongs, such as:
+It's a place where all the tactical DDD building blocks belongs, such as:

-* Aggregates
+- Aggregates
-* Entities
+- Entities
-* Value objects
+- Value objects
-* Policies
+- Policies
-* Domain services
+- Domain services
-* Domain events
+- Domain events
-* Factories
+- Factories

-Code in this layer should be technology independent, most preferably written with plain java (or any other language) code.
-However, the most pragmatic approach is to combine the domain objects with ORM annotations.
+Code in this layer should be technology independent, preferably written with plain Java (or any other language) code.
+However, the most pragmatic approach is to combine the domain objects with ORM annotations (if you are using an SQL database).

 #### Application

-Application layer encapsulates the use cases, by orchestrating domain layer and exposing it using well-defined API.
+The application layer encapsulates the use cases, by orchestrating the domain layer and exposing it using a well-defined API.
 It also defines the authorization rules for executing use cases.

-Application layer, combined with domain is often reffered as **application core**.
-The only things application core exposes publicily are ports, which allows to expose two types of aplication features:
+The application layer, combined with the domain is often referred to as **the application core**.
+The only things application core exposes publicly are ports, which allows exposing two types of application features:

-* capabilities - all use cases possible to execute, exposed by **inbound ports** (e.g - `CreateTodoList`) - marked as red circles on figure below
+* capabilities - all use cases possible to execute, exposed by **inbound ports** (e.g - CreateTodoList) - marked as red circles on the figure below.
+The inbound ports are mostly **Commands**, used for changing the application state, and **Queries**, allowing to get the current state.
+It's a good practice to not combine those two (be [CQS](https://martinfowler.com/bliki/CommandQuerySeparation.html)-compliant).
-* needs - everything needed by application to execute use cases, exposed by **outbound ports** (e.g - `LoadTodoListById`) - marked as grey circles on figure below
+* needs - everything needed by the application to execute use cases, exposed by **outbound ports** (e.g - LoadTodoListById) - marked as grey circles on the figure below

 ![Ports](docs/images/ports.png)

-Ports can be implemented as well-separated interfaces, build around single capability (use case) or single need.
-The other approach, which I personally find simpler and more practical is to build a facade around the application, exposing the inbound ports by its public methods.
-To construct such facade, you need to provide implementation of all outbound adapters, which makes it single object you need to create to be able to run the application code.
+Ports can be implemented as well-separated interfaces, build around a single use case or single need.

+The other approach, which I find simpler and more practical is to build a facade around the application, exposing the inbound ports by its public methods.
+To construct such a facade, you need to provide the implementation of all outbound adapters, which makes it a single object you need to create to be able to run the application code and make it hard to create the application in the invalid state.

-This example project is exposing the ports using facade:
+In this project the ports are exposed using facade:

 ![Facade](docs/images/facade.png)

 #### Adapters

-Adapters layer encapsulates the logic needed to adapt certain infrastructure to application ports.
+The adapters layer encapsulates the logic needed to adapt certain infrastructure to application ports.
 This layer contains code responsible for two things:

-* exposing capabilities to the external world - through REST, SOAP, CLI and other interfaces adapters, called **inbound adapters**
+- exposing capabilities to the external world - through REST, SOAP, CLI and other interfaces adapters, called **inbound adapters**
-* providing tools needed by application - by implementing **outbound adapters** to infrastrucutre
+- providing tools needed by application - by implementing **outbound adapters** to infrastructure

-In this project the only inbound adapter needed is the single REST controller - `TodoListController`.
-Application needs access to clock and persistence, so we have two outbound porst - `MongoTodoListRepository` and anonymous class providing time usingx§ `LocalDateTime::now`.
+In this project, the only inbound adapter needed is the single REST controller - `TodoListController`.
+The application needs access to clock and persistence, so we have two outbound ports - `MongoTodoListRepository` and anonymous class providing time using method reference `LocalDateTime::now`.

 Thanks to the dependency rule, we can replace any adapter, or add another one with no need to make any change in the application core.
 It might get a little more complicated if we decide to combine ORM entities with domain entities (and then change from SQL database to NoSQL database).

 ![Adapters](docs/images/adapters.png)